viamrobotics/docs/docs/services/slam/_index.md

 weight: 70
 draft: false
 type: "docs"
-description: "Explanation of the SLAM service, its configuration, and its functionality."
+description: "Explanation of the SLAM Service, its configuration, and its functionality."
 tags: ["slam", "services"]
 # SMEs: Kat, Jeremy
 ---

 {{% alert title="Note" color="note" %}}
-The SLAM service is an experimental feature.
+The SLAM Service is an experimental feature.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.
 {{% /alert %}}